ianm24/Music-Player-Shuffler/README.md

 # Music-Player-Shuffler
 Shuffles music using the vlc library and custom made shuffler

 This is a program I made earlier this year.
-It takes songs from the music folder and can loop and/or shuffle them The shuffle will never play a song twice in a row, even between loops.
+(The completion dates of each of the programs are listed in the info.txt) It takes songs from the music folder and can loop and/or shuffle them The shuffle will never play a song twice in a row, even between loops.

 The code used for testing and troubleshooting is put in a multiline comment and noted to be such code.